B.Mus. (British Columbia)

 D.M.A.
 (British Columbia)

-The daughter of Hungarian refugees who came to Canada after the revolution of 1956, Szutor started piano studies with her father at an early age.
-She went on to study under renowned Canadian pianist Robert Silverman at UBC and with Sascha Gorodnitzki and Janina Fialkowska - one of the only students of the late, great Arthur Rubinstein - at Juilliard which she attended with the assistance of a Canada Council grant.
-Additional instruction and inspiration have come from Ivan Moravec, Richard Goode and Madeleine Bruser.
+The daughter of Hungarian refugees who came to Canada after the revolution of 1956, Kristina started piano lessons with her father at an early age.
+She went on to study under renowned Canadian pianist Robert Silverman at UBC and with Sascha Gorodnitzki and Janina Fialkowska at Juilliard which she attended with the assistance of a Canada Council grant.
+Additional instruction and inspiration have come from Richard Kitson, Ivan Moravec, Richard Goode and Madeleine Bruser.

 Aside from performing and recording, Szutor is a dedicated, intuitive and passionate teacher who cultivates enthusiasm and confidence in her students and a close, collegial atmosphere amongst students in her studio.
 Many of her protégées have gone on to graduate studies at schools such as UBC, Stony Brook and University of Toronto while others have contributed to musical life as recording artists, choir directors, accomplished collaborative artists and teachers.

-Kristina Szutor has also been active as an adjudicator in both local and provincial music festivals as well national events including the Juno Awards and the Eckhardt Grammatte competition.
+Kristina Szutor has also been active as an adjudicator in both local and provincial music festivals as well national events including the Juno Awards and the Eckhardt Gramatté competition.